Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 You just need smarter targets.

-Find long-tail keywords — phrases people search for but big sites ignore.
+Then find long-tail keywords — phrases people search for but big sites ignore.

 Example: